 Many prominent thinkers such as Hobbes, Locke, Hugo Grotius or Samuel Pufendorf have argued for consent as the genuine source of legitimacy.
 In Hobbes' (1651) version of social contract in the Leviathan, legitimacy based on consent was asserted (ch.
 13).
-It was even more well-articulated in Locke's (1980) version of social contract in the Second Treatise on Civil Government where Locke (1999) argues that a 'government is only legitimate when it has the consent of the governed' (524).
+But it was even more well-articulated in the 'Second Treatise' of the Two Treatises of Government where Locke (1999) argues that a 'government is only legitimate when it has the consent of the governed' (524).
 In terms of legitimacy based on the grounds of consent (Hobbesian and Lockean), it can be argued that:

-(i) consent of those governed is a necessary condition for the legitimacy of political authority; (ii) consent is not directly a condition for legitimacy, but the conditions for the legitimacy of authority are such that only political authority that enjoys the consent of those governed can meet them; (iii) the conditions of legitimate political authority are such that those governed by that authority are under an obligation to consent (Peter 2016, 3.1; see Raz 1995, 356).
+(i) consent of those governed is a necessary condition for the legitimacy of political authority; (ii) consent is not directly a condition for legitimacy, but the conditions for the legitimacy of authority are such that only political authority that enjoys the consent of those governed can meet them; (iii) the conditions of legitimate political authority are such that those governed by that authority are under an obligation to consent (Raz 1995, 356; Peter 2016, 3.1).